manideep1108/synboost/README.md

 1) Modify the necessary parameters in the configuration file `image_dissimilarity/configs/train/default_configuration.yaml`.
 More importanly, modify the folder paths for each dataset to your local path.
-In order to get the required data for training, please refere to the Dataset section.
+In order to get the required data for training, please refer to the Dataset section.
 Also add the deatils of wandb in the configuration file.
 2) ```
    cd image_dissimilarity
    train.py --config configs/train/default_configuration.yaml